aspose-total/Aspose.Total-Products/total/en/python-net/conversion/dot-to-images/_index.md

 outformat: Images
 ---
 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Convert DOT to Images using Python" h2="DOT to JPG, TIFF, BMP, PNG and GIF image conversion in your Python Applications without installing Microsoft Word<sup>&reg;</sup>." >}}
+{{< blocks/products/pf/feature-page-header h1="Convert DOT to Image Formats using Python" h2="Export DOT to JPG, TIFF, BMP, PNG and GIF image formats in your Python Apps without needing Microsoft Word<sup>&reg;</sup>." >}}

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a DOT to PNG, BMP, TIFF, JPEG and GIF Images conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to import and export images and Word files as well as to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-We use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API that is part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) Package to add the DOT to JPG, PNG, GIF, BMP and TIFF Images conversion feature.
-For just conversion it's just two lines of code.
-Load the DOT file and call the save method with appropriate image path along with SaveFormat of relevant format.
-But in case if there is need to set extra information like setting horizental and vertical resolution, scale, pixel format, brightness and more, then there is [ImageSaveOptions](https://reference.aspose.com/words/python-net/aspose.words.saving/imagesaveoptions/) class to be used for all these.
-Using [ImageSaveOptions](https://reference.aspose.com/words/python-net/aspose.words.saving/imagesaveoptions/) one can easily renders a specific DOT page into an image with transparent or colored background, specify a resolution while rendering, configure compression and more.
-Depending on the requirement, one can use as of his requirement, Here is another way for [Word To Image](https://products.aspose.com/words/python-net/conversion/word-to-image/) conversion.
+As a Python developer looking to add DOT to PNG, BMP, TIFF, JPEG, and GIF image conversion functionality to your own applications, you can use the [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API.
+This package includes various APIs for handling different file formats, including Word files and images.
+Specifically, you can use the [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOT to image formats with just two lines of code.
+Simply load the DOT file and call the save method with the appropriate image path and SaveFormat for the relevant format. <br><br>

+If you need to set additional information such as horizontal and vertical resolution, scale, pixel format, brightness, and more, you can use the [ImageSaveOptions](https://reference.aspose.com/words/python-net/aspose.words.saving/imagesaveoptions/) class.
+This class allows you to easily render a specific DOT page into an image with a transparent or colored background, specify a resolution while rendering, configure compression, and more.
+You can use the ImageSaveOptions class based on your specific requirements.<br><br>

+There are other ways to [Convert Word to Images](https://products.aspose.com/words/python-net/conversion/word-to-image/) as well, depending on your needs.
+However, using Aspose.Total for Python via .NET API is a comprehensive and efficient way to handle various file formats and automate the conversion process.
 {{% /blocks/products/pf/feature-page-summary %}}

 {{< blocks/products/pf/agp/feature-section >}}
 {{% blocks/products/pf/agp/feature-section-col title="How to Convert DOT to Images in Python" %}}
 - Load source DOT file using [Document](https://reference.aspose.com/words/python-net/aspose.words/document/) class
 - Create the instance of [ImageSaveOptions](https://reference.aspose.com/words/python-net/aspose.words.saving/imagesaveoptions/)
+- Set properties of `ImageSaveOptions` instance such as `image_brightness`, `image_contrast` and `horizontal_resolution`
-- Specify page number for conversion using [PageSet](https://reference.aspose.com/words/python-net/aspose.words.saving/pageset/)
+- Specify page number for rendering using [PageSet](https://reference.aspose.com/words/python-net/aspose.words.saving/pageset/)
-- Set the properties
-- Call the `save` method while passing output file path & specified options as parameters.
-So your DOT file is converted to Images at the specified path
+- Call the `Document.save` method while passing output file path & instance of `ImageSaveOptions` as parameters

 {{% /blocks/products/pf/agp/feature-section-col %}}

-{{% blocks/products/pf/agp/feature-section-col title="Conversion Requirements" %}}
+{{% blocks/products/pf/agp/feature-section-col title="DOT to Image Conversion Requirements" %}}

-- For DOT to Images (JPG, PNG, GIF, BMP, TIFF) conversion, Python 3.5 or later is required
-- Reference APIs within the project directly from PyPI ([Aspose.Words](https://pypi.org/project/aspose-words/))
-- Or use the following pip commands ```pip install aspose.words```
-- Moreover, Microsoft Windows or Linux based OS (see more for [Words](https://docs.aspose.com/words/python-net/system-requirements/)) and for Linux check additional requirements for gcc and libpython and follow step by step instructions [INSTALL](https://docs.aspose.com/words/python-net/installation/)
+To convert DOT files to JPG, PNG, GIF, BMP, and TIFF images in Python, you need version 3.5 or later installed on your machine.
+You can reference the required APIs directly from the PyPI repository, specifically the [Aspose.Words](https://pypi.org/project/aspose-words/) API.
+Alternatively, you can use the following pip command to install Aspose.Words: `pip install aspose.words`.<br><br>

+Keep in mind that the Aspose.Words API has specific system requirements.
+It is compatible with Microsoft Windows or Linux-based operating systems.
+For Linux, you will need to meet additional requirements for gcc and libpython.
+Follow the step-by-step instructions provided in the Aspose.Words documentation for [installation](https://docs.aspose.com/words/python-net/installation/).
 {{% /blocks/products/pf/agp/feature-section-col %}}

-{{% blocks/products/pf/agp/code-block title="Save DOT To Images in Python - Simple Conversion" offSpacer="" %}}
+{{% blocks/products/pf/agp/code-block title="Save DOT to Images in Python - Simple Conversion" offSpacer="" %}}

 {{< gist "aspose-com-gists" "fe7c3ff0a8c783e4f0ed6bff199c6800" "convert-documents-to-images-simple-in-python.py" >}}

 {{% /blocks/products/pf/agp/code-block %}}

-{{% blocks/products/pf/agp/code-block title="DOT To Images Conversion With Specific Options" offSpacer="" %}}
+{{% blocks/products/pf/agp/code-block title="DOT to Image Conversion With Specific Options" offSpacer="" %}}

 {{< gist "aspose-com-gists" "fe7c3ff0a8c783e4f0ed6bff199c6800" "convert-word-to-images-via-python.py" >}}